-- 3. The need of keeping separate households shall be deemed to be evidenced when the employee cannot be reasonably expected to travel from the duty station to his/her previous place of residence on a daily basis.
-The conditions at which daily home travel can still be reasonably expected may be agreed by a works agreement within the meaning of Section 29 ArbVG. - 4.
-The separation allowance shall be paid at an amount of \leq 20.21 per calendar day.
-If the employee's household (principal place of residence) includes more than one person as named in Item 2 above, the separation allowance shall be paid at an amount of \leq 29.20 per calendar day.
+3. The need of keeping separate households shall be deemed to be evidenced when the employee cannot be reasonably expected to travel from the duty station to his/her previous place of residence on a daily basis.
+The conditions at which daily home travel can still be reasonably expected may be agreed by a works agreement within the meaning of Section 29 ArbVG.

+4. The separation allowance shall be paid at an amount of \in 26.82 per calendar day.
+If the employee's household (principal place of residence) includes more than one person as named in Item 2 above, the separation allowance shall be paid at an amount of \in 38.74 per calendar day.